BridgesLab/FellowshipWorkshopDocuments/Aims.md

 # Abstract and Specific Aims Pages

+The worksheet for this week can be found at [Aims Worksheet](Documents/Aims_Worksheet.docx) and the slides are available at [Aims Slides](Documents/Slides/Aims%20and%20Abstract.pptx)

 ## Documents for this Session

 This session we will work on three research-related documents with increasing level of details.